-Excluding the restricted fixed asset funds there is a total carried forward of £651k (2021: a deficit of £4,734k) of which £132k (2021: £5,253k) relates to the pension deficit.
-The closing funds excluding the restricted fixed asset fund and the pension deficit are therefore a surplus of £783k (2021: £519k).
-The free reserves at the year end are £57k.
+Excluding the restricted fixed asset funds there is a total carried forward of £1.1m (2022: £651k) of which £nil (2022: £132k deficit) relates to the pension asset.
+The closing funds excluding the restricted fixed asset fund and the pension asset are therefore a surplus of £1.1m (2022: £783k).
+The free reserves at the year end are £121k.

-The key focus for the Trust moving forward is to maintain the reserves position at £628,000 in order to reflect the uncertainties in the future funding formula in education and the increasing age and condition of the site and the economic pressures
+The key focus for the Trust moving forward is to maintain the reserves position at £670,000 in order to reflect the uncertainties in the future funding formula in education and the increasing age and condition of the site and the economic pressures.

-· Investment policy
+Investment policy